bufbuild-ru/docs/docs/reference/cli/buf/registry/sdk/version/index.md

 ### Description

 This command returns the version of the Generated SDK for the given module and plugin.
+Examples:

-Examples:Get the version of the eliza module and the go plugin for use with the Go module proxy.
+Get the version of the eliza module and the go plugin for use with the Go module proxy.

 ```console
 $ buf registry sdk version --module=buf.build/connectrpc/eliza --plugin=buf.build/protocolbuffers/go